 When you need to include two search criteria, use this operator.
-For example, if you are looking for someone who works in sales and at managerial level then use the search string: Sales AND Manager.
+For example, if you are looking for someone who works in sales and at the managerial level then use the search string: Sales AND Manager.

 If you are looking for multiple entries for your search, use this operator.
 For example, if you want to modify the above search for a Salesperson who could be a manager or a team lead, use the search string: Sales AND Manager OR Leader.

 Sometimes more useful than the others, this operator helps to exclude a criterion.
-Suppose you want to hire someone at mid-management level then you will want to eliminate the freshers from your search.
+Suppose you want to hire someone at the mid-management level then you will want to eliminate the freshers from your search.
 The search string would be Sales AND Manager OR Leader NOT Fresher.

 If you have to set a preference, use brackets.
 Brackets help you to emphasize or exclude or compare your search criteria.
 For example, if you are looking for a Salesperson who is either a manager or a leader but not a fresher, use the following search string: Sales AND (manager OR Leader) NOT Fresher